alexander-morris/uport-nodejs-example/README.md

 ## Installation

-Assuming nodejs/npm is correctly installed, the next step is to install gulp with and then all the project dependencies, along with yarn.
+Assuming nodejs/npm is correctly installed, the next step is to install all the project dependencies, along with yarn.

 ```
 sudo npm -g install yarn